 High-Risk Skin Cancer Clinic / Skin Cancer Dermatology

 The High Risk Skin Cancer Clinic uniquely addresses the dermatologic needs of immune-compromised patients.
 We specialize in pre- and post-transplant patients who, as a result of their treatment, may be more susceptible to getting skin cancers such as Squamous Cell Carcinoma (SCC).
-As part of Stanford Health Care, our expert doctors work together across clinics and use the latest procedures and therapies to provide the best possible preventative care and treatment.

 Treatment at our High Risk Skin Cancer Clinic is a good option for patients who already have or may develop a compromised immune system due to another condition, treatment, or medication.
 It is especially useful for patients who have:

 Recurrent skin cancer such as squamous cell carcinoma (SCC)